mongodb/docs-realm/source/includes/note-beta-feature.rst

    aware that:

    - The API may change.
-   - New data types are not backward compatible.
+   - New data types are not backwards compatible.

    If you add new data types via :ref:`development mode <enable-development-mode>`, you must update the client SDK. {+sync+} client applications using older